Artist Publication Fellowships

 Editorial review will take place in 2 rounds.

 To apply for a Peripheral Vision Publication Fellowship, pay the non-refundable application fee and complete the application form during checkout.
 Please paste a Statement (up to 250 words) and Narrative Biography (up to 150 words) in the appropriate fields.
 Be sure to identify the project or series for which you are seeking publication.
+No images are needed for Round 1 review, but please make sure good work samples are on your website.

 Artists passed to the second stage of the review process will be invited to submit images of a single project or 3-5 works from a single series in RGB JPEG format, 300 dpi, 1500+ pixels in width.
 Text, sound, and video documentation may also be submitted.